 - Height:14 to 20 inches

-But again, remember that during planning you'll need to add a full foot to both the length and width to accommodate the constructed deck that surrounds the bathtub.
+Remember that during planning you'll need to add a full foot to both the length and width to accommodate the constructed deck that surrounds the bathtub.

 03 of 06

 Oval bathtubs come in either drop-in or free-standing models.
 Even though oval tubs appear to be more generously sized in all directions, in reality, they are only wider, not longer.
 And garden tubs are taller soaking tubs.

 Comparing a standard-size oval bathtub with a similarly sized alcove tub (60 inches), the oval proves to be up to 6 inches wider.
 For the drop-in variety of oval tubs, this means that you must build a wider apron for the tub to rest in, which you must plan for as you design the bathroom layout.